m-daniela/chat-app/Notes/thesis3.md

 - algo + sbox/ 287 and so on with the rest of the operations

 **Modus operandi**
-- won't write too much about these, maybe just the CTR mode

 - 296
 - electronic code book mode (ebc)
   - plaintext m is split into t n-bit blocks and a pdding is added if there are not enough bits and encrypted